kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/site_launched.md

 Welcome to my personal blog!

 ## Full-Featured Website For Free
-Finally I got around to setting up my personal blog.
+Finally, I got around to setting up my personal blog.
 Hosted by <font face="Lora">GitHub</font> at essentially no cost, this personal website is a light-weight one forked from [Tom Johnson's GitHub Repo](https://github.com/tomjoht/documentation-theme-jekyll).
 A lot easier than you thought it was going to be, isn't it?
 To be frank, I switched to GitHub powered by